nathanntg/lin-train/README.md

 * `number_of_folds` The number of folds to use in the k-fold cross-validation.
 Defaults to 5.

+* `solver` An instance of a class that inherits from solvers.solver.Solver, which will implement the actual linear training.
+An instance of solver offers to functions.
+The first calculates the model parameters, based on the training data set x and y; that is: p = f(x, y).
+The second applies the model parameters to predict new values of y; that is: y_hat = g(x, p).
+By default, the system uses the provided LeastSquares class that uses the linear least squares regression.

 * `scorer` An instance of a class that inherits from scorers.scorer.Scorer, which will use a set of predicted values (y_prime) and actual values (y) to calculate a score representing how closely the predictions match the actual values.